zupo/peps/pep-0xxx.rst

             """

         @abstractmethod
-        def cipher(self) -> Optional[Cipher]:
+        def cipher(self) -> Optional[CipherSuite]:
             """
-            Returns the Cipher entry for the cipher that has been negotiated on the connection.
+            Returns the CipherSuite entry for the cipher that has been negotiated on the connection.
 If no connection has been negotiated, returns ``None``.
             """

         @abstractmethod